BenjieCodes/RWD-Timeline/Readme.md

 # Project Description

-This is a basic template for starting projects.
+This assignment will walk you through creating a fully responsive section of a website from start to finish.

 ## Deployment